CNES/pangeo-pyinterp/README.rst

 binary search.

 Finally, this class can define a circular axis from a vector to correctly locate a value on the circle.
-This type of Axis will is used handling longitudes.
+This type of Axis will is used for handling longitudes.

 Temporal Axes